Last updated: April 2026 | Reviewed by ARINGO MBA Admissions Experts.

 • Vast majority of students have undergrad engineering/science/business backgrounds.

-• Thorough grounding in quantitative problem-solving and decision-making skills (‘management science’).
+• The full-time MBA program thorough grounding in quantitative problem-solving and decision-making skills (‘management science’).

 • Relatively low cost of living and good chance for scholarship.